ericnam-png/soc-homelab-setup/README.md

 - Created Win11,Kali using VirtualBox
 - Configured network to let them speak only to each other

-### 2. Active Directory Configuration
+### 2. Sysmon Deployment
-- Installed Windows Server
+- Installed Sysmon on Windows
-- Promoted to Domain Controller
-- Created domain users and groups
-- Configured Group Policy
+- Configured logging for process creation and system activity

 ### 3. Splunk Installation
 - Installed Splunk Enterprise on Windows
 - Configured data ingestion
 - Enabled receiving logs

-### 4. Sysmon Deployment
-- Installed Sysmon on endpoints
-- Configured logging for process creation and system activity

-### 5. Log Forwarding
-- Installed Splunk Universal Forwarder
-- Forwarded logs to Splunk server

 ## Key Capabilities
 - Centralized log collection via SIEM
 - Endpoint monitoring using Sysmon
-- Active Directory environment for authentication testing
 - Attack simulation readiness

 ## What I Learned
 - How to design and build a SOC-like lab environment
 - Understanding of log pipelines and data ingestion
-- Active Directory fundamentals and user management
 - SIEM setup and integration with endpoints
+- Basic search query to indentify malicious activity

 ## Next Step
 This environment is used for detection-focused projects, including:
 - Brute-force attack detection
+- Log-based threat analysis
 - Remote command execution (RCE) detection
-- Log-based threat analysis